 - 9 am to 5 pm A.E.
 Seaman Mineral Museum Gift Shop Sale (15 % discount on all gift shop merchandise for registed participants)

 - 1 pm to 4 pm Surplus Inventory Sale at A.E.
-Seaman Mineral Museum (15 % discount for registered participants)
+Seaman Mineral Museum and Keweenaw Gem and Gift (15 % discount for registered participants)

 Friday July 20: 10 am to 3 pm Seneca Mine Prepared surface mineral collecting (separate registration required)